wing5wong/artisan-whs-static/source/_extracurricular_activities/cricket-girls.md

 **Played** on Wednesday.

-All **equipment** is provided and the girls wear PE tops with black or green shorts.
+All **equipment** is provided and the girls wear PE tops with black shorts.

 **Cost:** $20 per year